 Luckily, you can fix this.
 Here are nine effective ways to help address leaks in your sales funnel.

 Do you know who your customers are?
 Do you know where they are dropping off in the sales funnel?
 And why are they dropping off?

-Having this information helps you evaluate the prospect and leads your sales pipeline brings.
-It also enables you to uncover how often you are unable to progress a customer to the next stage of the funnel.
+This information helps you evaluate the lead generation process.
+It also enables you to uncover how often you are unable to progress a customer to the next stage of the conversion funnel.

-To attract the right buyer and help them convert, study your website content, landing pages, CTAs, emails, and stages in your sales process that are logged in your CRM.
+To attract the right buyers and help them convert, study your website content, landing pages, CTAs, emails, and stages in your sales process that are logged in your CRM.

 Other factors to consider are your UX/UI, product features, and creating more robust buyer personas.

-Ensure your sales pipeline is straightforward and that it assists prospects in getting into the funnel and not making them lose or doubt your services.
-These tips should help you stop wasting time and money on prospects that are not ideal.
+Ensure your sales pipeline is straightforward and helps prospects enter (and stay!) in the funnel.
+These tips will prevent wasting time and money on prospects that don't fit your ideal customer profile.

 Your sales process cannot be successful without proper data usage and analysis.
-Data expose where your prospects are dropping off, show which features they find hard to use, get business insights, and what strategies are working.
+Data exposes where your prospects are dropping off, shows which features they find hard to use, and provides insights into what works and what doesn't.